tensorchord/envd-docs/docs/guide/getting-started.md

 ## Who should use envd?

 We’re focused on helping data scientists and teams that develop AI/ML models.
-And they may suffer from:
+And they may suffer from

 - Building the development environments with Python, CUDA, Docker, SSH, and so on.
 Do you have a complicated Dockerfile or build script that sets up all your dev environments, but is always breaking?
 - Updating the environment.
 Do you always need to ask infrastructure engineers how to add a new python package in the Dockerfile?